 - Preheat oven to 250°F

-- Place butter in the bottom of a large roasting pan.
+- Place 6 Tablespoons butter in the bottom of a large roasting pan.
 Put in oven until butter is melted.

-- Bake for an hour, stirring every 15 minutes.
+- Bake the cereal mixture for an hour, stirring every 15 minutes.

-- Allow to cool completely before placing in an airtight container to store.
+- Spread baked Chex mix out over wax paper and allow to cool completely before placing in an airtight container to store.

 Notes